Accelerate: Early College Pathway

 What if I want to start early (10th grade) or complete MORE than my Freshman year of college?

-Students may enroll in Fullerton College courses offered on LEHS' campus or other PYLUSD campuses in their 10th grade year.
+Students may enroll in Fullerton College courses offered on BVVA's campus or other PYLUSD campuses in their 10th-grade year.
 They may also enroll in Fullerton College courses over winter inter-sessions or summer sessions to boost the number of credits earned.
 Students who have done this in the past have been able to maximize their time.
-Some have even earned their Associates Degree by the time they graduate from High School.
+Some have even earned their Associate Degree by the time they graduate from High School.

 What is the difference between this pathway and just taking a couple of Fullerton College classes at my traditional high school?